splunk/public-o11y-docs/sp-oncall/mobile/ios-application.rst

 You have the option to set Splunk On-Call as an Emergency Bypass contact.
-This will allow the Splunk On-Call contact to contact you when you’re in *Do Not Disturb*, without adding the contact as a favorite.
+This will allow the Splunk On-Call contact to contact you when you're in *Do Not Disturb*, without adding the contact as a favorite.

 To add Splunk On-Call as an Emergency Bypass contact, go to Contacts >> your Splunk On-Call contact >> Text Tone >> Toggle Emergency Bypass